bkeating/nakedNV/README.md

 nakedNV is a 100% genuine knockoff of the nvALT note-taking application; one of many note apps inspired by [Notational Velocity](https://notational.net/). nakedNV written in [Svelte](https://svelte.dev/) and uses [RxDB](https://rxdb.info/) for it's offline-first/offline-only backend.

 The entire app fits inside a single html file which means it can live and run almost anywhere.
 Not sure if it's a term yet, but I call it 'infraless'.
 Not serverless.
 Even more bare bones than that.
 We're talking mind-like-sloth sorta attitude.
 Infrastucture doesn't matter.
-Take notes whenever.
+Take notes wherever.

 This project came about as a mental hack to overcome some hurdles/blockers in a much more ambitious project of mine; [nvAux](https://github.com/matterofabstract/nvAux/).
 It's an attempt beelining to the essence of what makes a great note taking app and in my opinion, there is no better app to observe and envy more than nvALT.
 (Be sure to check out their new app, [nvUltra](https://nvultra.com/)).